-A recent USA Today article also reported that Jeffrey Dunkel was one month shy of 19 when he was sworn in as mayor of tiny Mount Carbon, Pennsylvania in January 2002.
-He was reelected this week.
-Chris Portman was 19 at his inauguration in Mercer, Pennsylvania was originally elected the same month.
+Chris Portman was 19 years-old at his inauguration in Mercer, Pennsylvania was originally elected the same month.
 Portman resigned before the end of his first term after it was alleged that he was too immature for the position.
 He routinely rode around in police cars with officers and had an MTV camera crew follow him extensively.

 Things aren’t all rosey for young people in politics.
-The campaign for Brett McClafferty to become mayor of Streetsboro, Ohio must have pissed off the right people.
-Right after his near-loss campaign to get on the ballot, the city council raised the minimum age for candidates to be 23-years-old.
+The campaign for Brett McClafferty to become mayor of Streetsboro, Ohio must have upset the right people, because right after his near-loss campaign to get on the ballot, the city council raised the minimum age for candidates to be 23-years-old.